 Sugar-sweetened beverages contain 8-12 teaspoons (33-50 grams) of sugar in the average 375 millilitre can of soft drink.
-11 Despite the high sugar content and the health risks, Australians are consuming sugar-sweetened beverages in huge volumes.
+Despite the high sugar content and the health risks, Australians are consuming sugar-sweetened beverages in huge volumes.
 In 2019-20, Australians consumed on average 70 grams of free sugar a day, with more than a quarter (18g) of this coming from sugary drinks.
-12 The AMA estimates that Australians drink 2.2 billion litres of sugar-sweetened beverages per year.
-13 In June of 2024, the House of Representatives through the Standing Committee on Health, Aged Care and Sport released a report on the State of Diabetes Mellitus in Australia in 2024.
+The AMA estimates that Australians drink 2.2 billion litres of SSBs per year.
+In June of 2024, the House of Representatives through the Standing Committee on Health, Aged Care and Sport released a report on the State of Diabetes Mellitus in Australia in 2024.
 The report included Recommendation 4 for a proposal for a sugar tax:

-"... the Australian Government implements a levy on sugar-sweetened beverages, such that the price is modelled on international best practice and the anticipated improvement of health outcomes.
-The levy should be graduated according to the sugar content."
-14
+"the Australian Government implements a levy on sugar-sweetened beverages, such that the price is modelled on international best practice and the anticipated improvement of health outcomes.
+The levy should be graduated according to the sugar content" .